-Rattan weapons: rattan or equivalent weapons including, but not limited to, swords of all lengths, great weapons, mass weapons, pole arms and spears.
+: rattan or equivalent weapons including, but not limited to, swords of all lengths, great weapons, mass weapons, (polearms) and spears.

-Rostered: An appointed marshal who is listed on a roster.
+An appointed marshal who is listed on a roster.
 The roster must include the legal and Society names, address, phone number, and the appointment and expiration dates for each officer.
 It must be signed by the appropriate royalty and the responsible superior officer, and be updated regularly.
 The roster must contain a statement that it is the current roster of (office) for the (kingdom, principality) of the Society as of (date).
 Local Knights Marshal and marshals who are able to perform authorizations must be either warranted or rostered.

-Scenario limits: The body of rules and definitions which apply to a specific battle, such as the description of real or imaginary terrain features, obstacles, weapons limitations, allowable conduct, and scoring.
+: The body of rules and definitions which apply to a specific battle, such as the description of real or imaginary terrain features, obstacles, weapons limitations, allowable conduct, and scoring.

-Siege Engineer: a fully armored participant in armored combat who operates a siege engine.
+: a fully armored participant in armored combat who operates a siege engine.

-Society Marshal, Marshal of the Society, Society Earl Marshal (SEM): the warranted chief marshal of the Society for Creative Anachronism.
+: the warranted chief

+marshal of the Society for Creative Anachronism.

-War: a declared state of feigned hostility between two or more kingdoms, branches, or other recognized SCA subdivisions, for the express intent of holding group combat.
+: a declared state of feigned hostility between two or more kingdoms, branches, or other recognized SCA subdivisions, for the express intent of holding group combat.

-War maneuvers: group combat events not involving a state of declared hostility, usually with both sides drawn from all of the kingdoms, branches, or other recognized SCA groups participating.
+: group combat events not involving a state of declared hostility, usually with both sides drawn from all of the kingdoms, branches, or other recognized SCA groups participating.

-Warranted: An appointed marshal who has been appointed by a Warrant of Appointment to Office of the SCA Inc., signed by the appropriate Royalty and the responsible superior officer.
+: An appointed marshal who has been appointed by a Warrant of Appointment to Office of the SCA Inc., signed by the appropriate Royalty and the responsible superior officer.
 Local Knight Marshals, as and marshals who are able to perform authorizations must be either warranted or rostered.

-Youth combat is a program designed for minors ages 6-17.
+is a program designed for minors ages 6-17.
 These programs require armor, require certain weapon construction techniques and materials, train young fighters in proper etiquette, the concepts of Chivalry, Honor and Courtesy, teach teamwork and good sportsmanship, as well as effective fighting arts, in a definitely competitive environment that parallels Adult Armored Combat.
 It employs Marshals, authorizations and strict controls.
-The Marshallate is responsible for Youth Combat, and each Kingdom is allowed to develop and run its own program.
+The Marshallate is responsible for Youth Combat, and each Kingdom is allowed to develop and run its own program